tarwn/lessthandot-hugo/blogs/content/posts/2013-12-23-book-review-inside-the-sql.md

     </p>

     <p>
       I remember my first introduction to the parts of the query optimizer – I was at SQL Saturday Chicago and <a href="http://scarydba.com">Grant Fritchey</a> was giving a presentation to a packed room.
 He mentioned terms like “parsing” and “binding”.
 I thought it was interesting, but most of my work with queries was more practical – how do I make them suck less?
-(Fortunately, in the past four years, I’ve gotten a lot better at making queries run better.)
-Now, I’m interested in more details around this process.
+(Fortunately, in the past four years, I've gotten a lot better at making queries run better.)
+Now, I'm interested in more details around this process.
     </p>

     <p>
       The book starts with a discussion of what a query optimizer is, and what it does.
-For those of us without computer science degrees, it’s a great introduction to the history of optimization, core fundamentals, and challenges.
+For those of us without computer science degrees, it's a great introduction to the history of optimization, core fundamentals, and challenges.
 It sets a good foundation for the information that is covered in the rest of the book.
     </p>

     <p>
-      What’s the difference between a scan and a seek?
+      What's the difference between a scan and a seek?
 What is a lookup?
 What are the differences between the nested loops, hash, and merge joins?
 How can you give SQL Server the information it needs to make the most efficient decision on which to use?
 The second chapter covers some of the most-frequently seen operators in execution plans.
     </p>

     <p style="text-align: center;">